 “Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done."

-When Agile became popular in the marketing function, this pillar persisted.
+When Agile became popular in marketing, this pillar persisted.
 In the summer of 2012, a group of marketers came together to formulate an Agile Marketing Manifesto.

 Together, they came up with 7 Agile marketing values and 10 principles that elaborate on them.
-Empowerment remained a central idea based on the positive effect it had on the software industry.
+Team empowerment remained a central idea based on the positive effect it had on the software industry.
 The familiar principle was adapted to encourage marketers to:

 “Build marketing programs around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.”